Loading...

 Documentation guidelines for Mastra.
 This skill should be used when writing or editing documentation for Mastra.
 Triggers on tasks involving documentation creation or updates.

-Use this skill whenever creating, updating, or reviewing a skill file.
-Do not wait for an explicit request — if a skill is being created or edited, this skill applies.
+Use this skill whenever creating or editing any markdown file.
+Do not wait for an explicit request — if a markdown file is being created or edited, this skill applies.

 Use when changes are ready to ship and you need to communicate what changed, who it affects, and any required actions without exposing internal-only details.